alakajam-team/alakajam/server/docs/article-data/scorespace-x-alakajam-rules.md

 ![](https://i.imgur.com/CvSqPvV.jpg)

 While the official competition takes place, all the members of the Alakajam! community will also be able to submit scores, and compare themselves to the streamers.
-They will however not be awarded points for their participation.
+They will however not be awarded points for their participation, and will not appear on the global leaderboard.